shridharssg/Angular/RxJsPromisesObserverInterceptor.md

   **[⬆ Back to Top](#table-of-contents)**

-Q. ### What are the utility functions provided by RxJS?
+15. ### What are the utility functions provided by RxJS?
     The RxJS library also provides below utility functions for creating and working with observables.

     1. Converting existing code for async operations into observables